paketo-buildpacks/rfcs/text/java/0000-alibaba-jdk.md

 ## Summary

 A [Alibaba Dragonwell Buildpack](https://github.com/eddumelendez/dragonwell) for supplying Alibaba's distribution of OpenJDK has been created by [@eddumelendez][@eddumelendez].
-It is built using common tooling (libpak and lijvm) used by the Paketo Java sub-team and should be adopted into the Paketo Buildpacks Github Org.
+It is built using common tooling (libpak and libjvm) used by the Paketo Java sub-team and should be adopted into the Paketo Buildpacks Github Org.

 ## Motivation